prokizzle/lazyinstagram/README.md

 I'm using this as a recent example of my coding style.
 Feel free to browse through the code to get a feel for how I organize my thoughts and strategies.

+### Continuous Deployment Strategies

+This project uses CodeShip for Continuous Deployment and deploys to AWS OpsWorks.
+Cookbooks can be found here: https://github.com/prokizzle/cookbooks CodeShip simply executes `bundle exec rake deploy` which can be viewed at `lib/tasks/deploy.rake`.

 ### React examples

 `app/javascript/packs`